A Palestinian judge banned divorce during Ramadan because "people make hasty decisions when they are hungry".

 20. In Marvel Comics, Doctor Doom's armor contains splinters of the True Cross in order to protect himself from vampires.

-In 1913, a man was charged for threatening to kill his wife and newborn son with a knife.
-The mother remarried and the boy changed his name to that of his step-father.
-That boy went on to become the 38th President of the United States, Gerald Ford.
+A man was charged for threatening to kill his wife and newborn son with a knife.
+The woman remarried and her son legally changed his name to that of his step-father.
+The boy went on to become the President of the United States.
+His name was Gerald Ford and he was the 38th President of the United States.

 22. In Japan, some watermelons are grown into cubes for storing efficiency.
 This practice was invented by graphic designer Tomoyuki Ono in 1978.